pangpang20/docs.getdbt.com/website/docs/reference/project-configs/snapshot-paths.md

 </VersionBlock>

 ## Default
-By default, dbt will search for snapshots in the `snapshots` directory, i.e. `snapshot-paths: ["snapshots"]`.
+By default, dbt will search for snapshots in the `snapshots` directory.
+For example, `snapshot-paths: ["snapshots"]`.

 import RelativePath from '/snippets/_relative-path.md';